Content

 How can FIA be Prevented?

 The exact mode of transmission of H. felis is not known.
-Fleas are strongly suspected as being the main method of transmission, and it is therefore essential that all cats that may come into contact with fleas, or other cats that have fleas, are treated with an effective preparation to prevent infestation.
-In the UK, this practically means any cat that goes outdoors, or that lives with another cat that goes outdoors, should be treated for fleas regularly.
-Flea prevention is discussed fully on the flea page.
-Flea collars are not an effective means of flea control.
-It is also important to keep infected cats away from non-infected ones.
+Fleas are strongly suspected as being the main method of transmission, and it is therefore essential that all cats that may come into contact with fleas are treated with an effective preparation.
+Flea prevention is discussed fully here.
+Flea collars are not effective.

 Outlook for Affected Cats